acurat/react-native-geolocation-monitor/README.md

 ### count()

-Clears all geofences.
+Counts all current geofences.
 Available only on iOS.
 The promise resolves with a number.

 Android returns -1